Brody Roybal

 Brody Roybal (born May 25, 1998) is an American ice sled hockey player.

 Early life and career

 Roybal was born in Melrose Park, Illinois.
 He is a congenital amputee, missing both legs through the hip joint, meaning he has no leg stumps.
 He won a gold medal with the American team at the 2014, 2018 and 2022 Winter Paralympics.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Paralympics.
+He won a gold medal, Team USA's fifth consecutive gold medal in Para ice hockey at the Winter Paralympics.